ryderdamen/PHP-DialogFlow-Webhooks-Fulfillment-API/readme.md

-# PHP Dialogflow Webhook Filfillment
+# PHP Dialogflow Webhook Fulfillment
-A simple API for handling webhook requests and responses from Dialogflow in PHP.
+A simple API for handling webhook requests and responses from DialogFlow in PHP.

 ## Getting Started